 Youth performed by Daughter is recognized for its ability to elicit disparate, solemn feelings from listeners.
 The minor notes plucked from the guitar difficult to hear above the drum hits during the chorus.
-The fundamental frequencies are audible, but the delicate harmonic resonance that we Daughter fans have familiarized ourselves with are lost to the kick drum.
+The fundamental frequencies are audible, but the delicate harmonics that we Daughter fans have familiarized ourselves are lost to the kick drum.

 Should you buy the JLab JBuds Air?